 Entrepreneurship Department Scholarships

-Pentair Scholarship for Entrepreneurship: ($5,000) This scholarship recognizes one outstanding student-entrepreneur in the Entrepreneurship program who embodies the characteristics of a St. Thomas student and an entrepreneur.
+Pentair Scholarship for Entrepreneurship: ($5,000) This scholarship recognizes one outstanding student-entrepreneur in the entrepreneurship program; the recipient embodies the highest characteristics of a St. Thomas student and an entrepreneur.
 Students who will be juniors or seniors are eligible, with the scholarship awarded during the students’ senior year.

-Murray and Ruth Harpole Scholarship: ($1,500) Funded by gifts from Mr. and Mrs. Murray Harpole.
-Mr. Harpole was one of the founders of and served as CEO (retired) of Pentair Corporation.
+Murray and Ruth Harpole Scholarship: ($1,500) Funded by gifts from Mr. and Mrs. Murray Harpole; Mr. Harpole was one of the founders of and served as CEO of the Pentair Corporation.